zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

 **Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the `gatewayUrl` and `serviceUrl`.
 This prefix is used to differentiate the routes.
 This prefix must be provided manually when _XML_ configuration is used.

-For more information about API ML routing, see [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing).

 #### Authentication parameters
 Authentication parameters are grouped under the prefix: `apiml.authentication`.
 When unspecified, the default values are used.